well-typed/memory-usage-zurihac-2021/README.md

 ![](assets/ghc-debug-tui-launch.png)

-After the right socket has been selected, the pause request can be sent to the process.
+After the right socket has been selected, the pause request is sent to the process.
 The debugger then requests the GC roots for the process and renders them in a list.

 ![](assets/ghc-debug-tui-saved.png)

 At the top of the list you can see the saved objects from the examples.
-Hovering over the first object you can see the source position the thunk arose from.
+Hovering over the first object you can see in the top pane the source position the thunk arose from.

 ![](assets/ghc-debug-tui-locs.png)